PoliticalGraveyard.com

 Frederickson, Charles E. — Republican.
 Candidate for Florida state house of representatives 3rd District, 1978.
 Still living as of 1978.

 Frederickson, Charles R. — of Coshocton, Coshocton County, Ohio.
 Republican.
-Delegate to Republican National Convention from Ohio, 1928, 1940.
-Presumed deceased.
+Candidate for Presidential Elector for Ohio; delegate to Republican National Convention from Ohio, 1928, 1940.
 Burial location unknown.

 Frederickson, Fred See Frederick Frederickson